ReBoot: Distributed statistical learning via refitting bootstrap samples: Numerical studies

 \subsubsection{Poisson regression}

-In each Monte Carlo experiment, we first generate $N = 3000$ independent observations $\{(\bx_i, Y_i)\}_{i \in [N]}$ of $(\bx, Y)$ $\bx$ uniformly distributed over $[0, 1] ^ p$ and $Y | \bx \sim \mathrm{Poisson}\big(e ^ {\bx ^ \top \bbeta ^ *}\big)$, where $\bbeta^ * = 0.5\times\bone_p$.
+In each Monte Carlo experiment, we first generate $N = 12,000$ independent observations $\{(\bx_i, Y_i)\}_{i \in [N]}$ of $(\bx, Y)$, where the first element of $\bx$ uniformly distributed over $[0, 1]$ and the other elements uniformly distributed over $[-1, 1] ^ {p - 1}$, and $Y | \bx \sim \mathrm{Poisson}\big(e ^ {\bx ^ \top \bbeta ^ *}\big)$ where $\bbeta^ * = 0.1\times\bone_p$.
 Similarly to the previous section, we divide $N$ observations into $m$ subsamples, each of size $n = N / m$ observations, and compute a local MLE of $\bbeta ^ *$ on each subsample.
-Finally, we apply ReBoot, averaging, SAVGM and CSL with one or two rounds of gradient communication to estimate $\bbeta ^ *$.
-In ReBoot, we correctly specify $f_{\bx}$ to be the PDF of $\cN(\bzero_p, \bI_p)$ and set $\widetilde n = 200n$.
-In SAVGM, we choose the subsampling rate $r = 0.3$, an oracular choice that minimizes MSE.
-Figure \ref{fig:2} compares the MSE and bias of all these approaches based on $500$ independent Monte Carlo experiments when $N$ is fixed and $m$ grows.
+Finally, we apply ReBoot, averaging, SAVGM and CSL to estimate $\bbeta ^ *$.
+In ReBoot, we correctly specify $f_{\bx}$ and set $L = 1$, $B = 1$, $T = 1000$ and $\mu = 0.01$.
+In SAVGM, we choose the subsampling rate $r = 0.5$, an oracular choice that minimizes MSE.
+Figure \ref{fig:2} compares the MSE and bias of all these approaches based on $200$ independent Monte Carlo experiments when $N$ is fixed and $m$ grows.
 We have essentially similar observations as in the case of logistic regression.
-Specifically, \begin{enumerate} \item The MSE and bias of all the approaches tend to increase as $m$ increases. \item When $m \le 80$, ReBoot and CSL yield similar bias and MSE regardless of $p = 2$ or $p = 5$. \item When $m > 100$, ReBoot yields significantly less bias and MSE than CSL with either one or two rounds of gradient communication. \item Averaging and SAVGM yield much higher MSE and bias than CSL and ReBoot when $p$ is small (see (a1) and (a2)). \item When $p$ grows from $2$ to $5$, the performance of CSL deteriorates substantially, while ReBoot and averaging maintain to perform reasonably well (compare (a1) and (b1)). \end{enumerate}
+Specifically, \begin{enumerate} \item The MSE and bias of all the approaches tend to increase as $m$ increases. \item {When $m$ is large (the subsample size is small)}, ReBoot yields significantly less MSE than CSL. \item Averaging and SAVGM yield much higher MSE than ReBoot {in all the cases}. \item When $p$ grows from $5$ to $20$, the MSE of CSL and averaging grows substantially, while ReBoot maintains relatively low MSE. \end{enumerate}